IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 ```

 >[!NOTE]
->You can enable both the `QuickFilter` or `ExcelStyleFilter` and the advanced filtering user interfaces in the `{ComponentTitle}`.
+>You can enable both the `QuickFilter` or `ExcelStyleFilter` and the advanced filtering user interfaces in the `{ComponentName}`.
 Both filtering user interfaces will work independently of one another.
-The final filtered result in the `{ComponentTitle}` is the intersection between the results of the two filters.
+The final filtered result in the `{ComponentName}` is the intersection between the results of the two filters.

 ## Interaction